See your way to a steadier you!

 News Release: 59 organizations, 3,500+ Ohioans help exceed "10 Million Steps to Prevent Falls"

 - Falls are the leading cause of injury-related hospitalization and death among Ohioans aged 65 and older

-- An older Ohioan falls every two minutes on average, resulting in an injury every five minutes, six emergency department visits and one hospitalization each hour, and three deaths each day.
+- An older Ohioan falls every minute on average, resulting in an injury every five minutes, an emergency department visit every six minutes, two hospitalization each hour and three deaths each day.

-- The total estimated cost of falls (medical costs, work loss) is $646 million annually in Ohio, or $1.8 million each day.
+- The total estimated cost of falls (medical costs, work loss) is $1.9 billion annually in Ohio, or $5.2 million each day.

 - Falls are not a normal part of aging, and most falls can be prevented!